Going Off-Grid: Continuous Implicit Neural Representations for 3D Vascular Modeling: Method

 \subsection{Constructive solid geometry}

-SDFs make it very easy to determine the union, difference, or intersection of multiple shapes, a cumbersome and challenging task in explicit polygon mesh representations~\cite{jiang2016efficient, wu2010curvature}.
+Signed distance functions make it very easy to determine the union, difference, or intersection of multiple shapes, a cumbersome and challenging task in explicit polygon mesh representations~\cite{jiang2016efficient, wu2010curvature}.
 Let $SDF_{\mathcal{M}_1}(\bm{x})$ and $SDF_{\mathcal{M}_2}(\bm{x})$ be SDFs for shapes $\mathcal{M}_1$ and $\mathcal{M}_2$ in $\Omega$, respectively.
 Then their union is determined as:

-To allow for smoother blending between interfaces of shapes, a smoothed min function can be considered~\cite{inigoquilez}:
+To allow for smoother blending between interfaces of shapes, a smoothed min function can be considered~\cite{li2007smooth}:

 where $k$ represents a smoothing parameter, i.e. a set region around the interfaces of the two surfaces.
 We will use this strategy to join structures represented by INRs in Section \ref{section:cg}.